gitboy2022/JAVA/README.md

 # Java

-This is for my coding school!
+This repo is for my coding school!

 And what I mean is that this repo is for Future Sphere!